RuthGG/RealRecombination/README.md

 * `analysis`: a directory for each new run should be created, with the parameter files for that run if necessary.
 * `code`: `software/` is for external code and the others are original code.
 * `data`: `raw/` for data as-is and `use/` for preprocessed data that is the same regardless of analysis parameters.
 Please explain origin, content and format of each file in `raw/` to make it reproducible.
 * `project`: papers and other useful bibliography, project history.
+Project history should have all pushed tests, even if they were discarded.
+Discarded tests should be added a comment about why they were discarded.
 * `report`: reports, power points, etc. each in its directory.
 Final, sent files should be in deliver/ subdirectories.
 * `tmp`: temporary files, organized as in `analysis`.